lawnstripes/lawnstripes.github.io/index.md

   <img height="320" width="240" src="https://i.imgur.com/vjRcmYAl.jpg">
 </p>

-According to the [specs from the webcam](https://dl2jx7zfbtwvr.cloudfront.net/specsheets/WEBC1010.pdf) the FoV is 68.5° diagonal.
+According to the [specs from the webcam](https://dl2jx7zfbtwvr.cloudfront.net/specsheets/WEBC1010.pdf) the Field of View (FoV) is 68.5° diagonal.
 I used Google Maps to measure the distance from my window to the road.
 Since the angle, and distance are known, it's a matter of using some basic trig to calculate the total range within the field of view of the web cam.
 Finally, I used OpenCV for image processing to detect movement via that camera's captured frames and then time the duration of an object moving across the field of view.

 <p align="center">
   <img src="https://i.imgur.com/cK1l6rz.png">